icylogic/maupassant-hexo/README.md

 - Check whether your Terminal's current directory is in hexo's root directory which contains `source/`, `themes/`, etc.

 - If you have any trouble in using this theme, please feel free to open an [issue](https://github.com/tufu9441/maupassant-hexo/issues).

+## Contributing
+All kinds of contributions (enhancements, new features, documentation & code improvements, issues & bugs reporting) are welcome.

+Looking forward to your pull request.

 ## Maupassant on other platforms: